Hannah McKay: Season 8

 While they are having lunch together, Dexter and Debra both feel as if they have been drugged, just before he passes out, Dexter sees Hannah standing over him.
 When he later regains consciousness, Dexter begins investigating Hannah and finds that she has changed her name to Maggie and married Miles Castner (Julian Sands), a wealthy businessman.
 Dexter goes to see Hannah, who says that she had wanted him to kill Castner but changed her mind after realizing she is still in love with Dexter.
 Castner warns Dexter to stay away from Hannah and has him beaten up.
 Dexter goes to Castner's boat to protect Hannah but finds that she has already killed Castner; they dispose of the body and promise to watch out for each other.
-They resume dating and make plans to flee to Argentina, with Dexter's son Harrison.
+They resume dating and make plans to flee to Argentina with Dexter's son Harrison.

-Hannah finds out a private investigator and federal marshal are looking to arrest her and Dexter's latest intended victim, Oliver Saxon, threatens to come after his family.
+Hannah finds out Jacob Elway, a private investigator and Debra's former boss, and federal marshal Max Clayton are looking to arrest her and Dexter's latest intended victim, Oliver Saxon, threatens to come after his family.
 Dexter and Hannah book a flight, but it is delayed by a hurricane, so Dexter sends her and Harrison ahead on a bus to Jacksonville to keep them safe, planning to join them later to fly to Buenos Aires.
-The investigator follows Hannah onto the bus and tries to arrest her, but she gets the better of him by stabbing him with a hypodermic needle filled with a sedative, knocking him out so she and Harrison can escape.
+Elway follows Hannah onto the bus and tries to arrest her, but she gets the better of him by stabbing him with a hypodermic needle filled with a sedative, knocking him out so she and Harrison can escape.
 As she and Harrison board the plane to Argentina, Dexter calls and tells them both that he loves them; she is unaware that he is really saying goodbye, as he plans to fake his own death in order to keep them safe from him.
 In Argentina, Hannah reads Dexter's boat crashed during the hurricane and that he is presumed dead.
 She absorbs the news quietly, takes Harrison's hand and walks with him to get ice cream.

 Dexter: New Blood

 Hannah does not make an appearance in Dexter: New Blood, set 10 years after the original series.
 However, the now-teenage Harrison tells Dexter that Hannah died of pancreatic cancer.
-After her death, Harrison was placed into foster care, where he discovered a letter that Dexter sent to Hannah.
+After her death, a social worker had put Harrison on a plane from Buenos Aires to Miami.
+He decided to find his father and went to a letter's return address in Oregon, a letter that Dexter sent to Hannah revealing that he is still alive and asking her to keep him away from his son unless he displays "dark tendencies".
+This begins Harrison's ultimately successful effort to track down Dexter.